Early Years COVID-19 Recovery Training Partners 2021-2023 Practitioner, Leadership and Whole Setting Support (from area leads, experts and mentors)

 Evidence tells us that the quality of education and care in early years has the biggest impact on children’s outcomes within a childcare setting.
 As such, DfE has designed this recovery programme for early years focused on helping children who need it most by supporting practitioners and leaders to address the impact of the pandemic on children in their settings.
 The programme also offers targeted whole-setting support where beneficial.

 The pilot programme ran from April-July 2022, in two regions, the Lancashire and West Yorkshire region and the North region.
-It then rolled out in the remaining 6 regions between April and July 2022.
+It then rolled out in the remaining 6 regions after that.
 The programme now continues with further training on a term-by-term basis and with the inclusion of childminders from spring 2023.

 DfE’s role is to lead on the communications around the programme, and they have commissioned Pen Green as the delivery partner (for group providers) to support with the recruitment and placement of mentors, experts, and area leads.
 Hempsall’s acts as the delivery partner for the childminder programme.